Discover global hiring strategies from leading recruitment platforms

 Primarily, there are two options through which employers can initiate the hiring process in Colombia, which are as follows:

 • Through a Colombian entity: Companies looking to establish in Colombia permanently can get their recruitment and selection in Colombia done by forming a dedicated HR team.
-The experienced team will work towards hiring employees in Colombia and pay them through their Colombian payroll provider.
+The experienced team will work towards hiring employees in Colombia and pay them through their Colombian pay management provider.

 • Through an employer of record (EOR): An EOR or employer of record takes over hiring employees and all its associated challenges and legalities.
 Companies can use it to hire employees in Colombia and smoothen the process with as little complexity as possible.